fcanela/block-battles/README.md

 Two players DApp to play the extended version of the Rock, Paper, Scissors game, with betting.
 There is a deployed version at [https://block-battles.netlify.app/](https://block-battles.netlify.app/)

+There is a [technical overview document](./docs/technical-overview.md) available as quick introduction to the codebase.

 ## Features

 - **Bet a decentralized manner**.
 Deploys a game smart contract for both side